rockNhu/phagesnake/readme.md

 # PhageSnake

 The PhageSnake was a basic automated bacteriophage(phage) genome analysis protocol, coded by Snakemake.
-The input was only phage genomic assembly in FASTA format. **Only 1 contig/scaffold for the genome is supported now.**
+The input format only supported phage genomic assembly in FASTA format.

 ## Usage